Edward Scissorhands: Reception

-Box-office
+Box office

 Test screenings for the film were encouraging for 20th Century Fox.
 Joe Roth, then president of the company, considered marketing Edward Scissorhands on the scale of "an E.T.-sized blockbuster," but Roth decided not to aggressively promote the film in that direction.
 "We have to let it find its place.
 We want to be careful not to hype the movie out of the universe," he reasoned.
 Edward Scissorhands had its limited release in the United States on December 7, 1990.
 The wide release came on December 14, and the film earned $6,325,249 in its opening weekend in 1,372 theaters.
 Edward Scissorhands eventually grossed $56,362,352 in North America, and a further $29,661,653 outside North America, coming to a worldwide total of $86.02 million.
 With a budget of $20 million, the film is considered a box office success.
 The New York Times wrote "the chemistry between Johnny Depp and Winona Ryder, who were together in real life at the time (1989–1993), gave the film teen idol potential, drawing younger audiences."

 Critical response

 Edward Scissorhands received acclaim from critics and audiences.
-Review aggregator website Rotten Tomatoes reports that the film holds an 89% approval rating, based on 63 reviews, with an average score of 7.60/10.
-The website's critical consensus reads: "The first collaboration between Johnny Depp and Tim Burton, Edward Scissorhands is a magical modern fairy tale with gothic overtones and a sweet center."
-Metacritic, another review aggregator, assigned the film a weighted average score of 74 out of 100 based on 19 reviews from mainstream critics, indicating "generally favorable reviews".
 CinemaScore reported that audiences gave the film an "A−" grade.

 Peter Travers of Rolling Stone praised the piece by stating, "Burton's richly entertaining update of the Frankenstein story is the year's most comic, romantic and haunting film fantasy."
-He continued by praising Depp's performance stating, "Depp artfully expresses the fierce longing in gentle Edward; it's a terrific performance" and the "engulfing score" from Danny Elfman.
-Staff of Variety spoke highly of the film, "Director [Burton] takes a character as wildly unlikely as a boy whose arms end in pruning shears, and makes him the center of a delightful and delicate comic fable."
+He continued by praising Depp's performance, stating, "Depp artfully expresses the fierce longing in gentle Edward; it's a terrific performance" and the "engulfing score" from Danny Elfman.
+Amy Dawes of Variety spoke highly of the film, "Director [Burton] takes a character as wildly unlikely as a boy whose arms end in pruning shears, and makes him the center of a delightful and delicate comic fable."

 Marc Lee of The Daily Telegraph scored the film five out of five stars, writing, "Burton's modern fairytale has an almost palpably personal feel: it is told gently, subtly and with infinite sympathy for an outsider who charms the locals but then inadvertently arouses their baser instincts."
 He also praised Depp as being "sensational in the lead role, summoning anxiety, melancholy and innocence with heartbreaking conviction.
 And it's all in the eyes: his dialogue is cut-to-the-bone minimal."